 The DN Colleges Group has a range of strategic partnerships which will inform future curricular developments which align with regional priorities to increase highly skilled job opportunities.
 North Lindsey College has entered into a partnership with the Competence Assessment Training Centre Humber (CATCH), strategically placed on the Humber bank, an employer led organisation with over 200 members including the blue-chip chemical companies, to deliver apprenticeship training.
 This is expanding into Higher Level and Degree Apprenticeships.
 This relationship has been central to the College obtaining several contracts including the Siemens Wind Turbine Apprenticeship.
-The College has led the University Campus North LincoInshire which builds upon North LincoInshire Council's regenerative economy strategy.
-This is a strategic partnership with the Council and the University of LincoInshire Institute of Technology.
+The College has led the University Campus North Lincolnshire which builds upon North Lincolnshire Council's regenerative economy strategy.
+This is a strategic partnership with the Council and the University of Lincoln which has attracted capital funding from both the Great Lincolnshire LEP and as part of the Lincolnshire Institute of Technology.
 A portfolio of Degree Apprenticeships, professional development, innovation short courses and business start-up enterprises has developed around the vision to achieve vertically integrated education pathways from Level 4 to Level 7 and flexible study options based on a lifelong learning model.